We all remember those milk commercials, right? Some B-List celebrity gets a milk mustache, a million bucks, and grows up big and strong.

 Let’s cut the charade and stop pretending that a heavily processed food product with chalk and synthetic substances added is a healthy alternative to milk.

-Interestingly, this product had the Non-GMO Project seal, even though that the added Vitamin E is made from GMO soy.
+Interestingly, this product had the Non-GMO Project seal, even though the added Vitamin E is made from GMO soy.
 We’ll be discussing this in the future 🙂

 Of course, we are sensitive to the folks that can’t have milk and even to those who choose not to ingest it.
 We just ask that the reasons you don’t want to drink milk are based on sound science, not emotions or poorly researched arguments.